dannbecker/dannbecker/README.md

 ## <img src="https://c.tenor.com/NCRHhqkXrJYAAAAi/programmers-go-internet.gif" width="25">  <b>About Me</b>
 I am Daniel Becker, software developer at Lizard TI.
 I am currently working on API projects with Django and Flask, specially for Big Data.
 My most recent experienced work is with Elasticsearch.
+All my important projects are private, but you can contact me to talk about!

 <br>